GrizzlT/HypixelStatsOverlayMod/README.md

 Download the latest [release](https://github.com/ThomasVDP/HypixelStatsOverlayMod/releases) and put the `HypixelStatsOverlayMod-*.*.jar`-file in the `CustomServerMods` directory in your Minecraft root folder.

-To make use of this mod's playlist, you'll need to bind your preferred key to `Show player list` under `HypixelStatsOverlayMod` in `Controls` settings.
+To make use of this mod's playerlist, you'll need to bind your preferred key to `Show player list` under `HypixelStatsOverlayMod` in `Controls` settings.

 ## Features